-A Study to Evaluate Flexible Dose of Paliperidone ER and Clinical Response in the Treatment of Patients With Schizophrenia
+A Study to Evaluate Flexible Dose of Paliperidone Extended Release (ER) and Clinical Response in Participants With Schizophrenia

 |Official Title:||An Open Label, Prospective, Non-Comparative Study to Evaluate Flexible Dose of Paliperidone ER and Clinical Response in the Treatment of Subjects With Schizophrenia|

 |Experimental: Paliperidone Extended Release (ER)||

 Participants will receive paliperidone ER 6 milligram (mg) orally once daily up to Week 12.
 Dose adjustment will be done at Week 2, 4 and 8 as per investigator's discretion based upon participant's CGI-I score.

 - Percentage of Responders as Per Clinical Global Impression - Improvement (CGI-I) Scale [ Time Frame: Week 12 ]The CGI-I is a 7-point scale that requires the clinician to assess how much the participant's illness has improved or worsened relative to a baseline state at the beginning of the intervention and rated as: 1=very much improved; 2=much improved; 3=minimally improved; 4=no change; 5=minimally worse; 6=much worse; 7=very much worse.
 Responders were defined as participants evaluated as "1: very much improved" or "2: much improved" on the CGI-I scale at Week 12.